vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 case-relation of the final member is other than accusative.
 In `patayán mandayátsakham` (RV. i.
-4. 7), `patayát`, with accent changed accordingly, represents `patayátsakham`, the final member being understood from the following word. `Vidádaçva` is to be inferred from its derivative vāídadaçvi.
+4. 7), `patayát`, with accent changed accordingly, represents `patayátsakham`, the final member being understood from the following word. `Vidádaśva` is to be inferred from its derivative vāídadaśvi.
 Of this formation appear to be `jamádagni, pratádvasu` (`prathád`?), and `trasádasyu` (for `trasáddasyu`?).
 It was noticed above (1299 c) that `yuyujānásapti` is capable of being understood as a unique compound of like character, with